Learning

 platform higher helps defenders to dig the ball straight up.

-Weight on the Toes!
+Weight on the Heels!

 Important tip!
 When practicing to dig hard driven spikes, it is